lgonzalezrouco/pti/servlets/README.md

 #### 2.1.2 Install the provided sources

-In order to help you, some files are provided:
+In order to help you, some files are provided within carrental.zip:

 - An HTML index file: carrental_home.html
 - A rental request HTML form: carrental_form_new.html (it calls CarRentalNew.java)